deezyfg/code-haven/README.md

 ```

 Replace `your_rapid_api_secret_here` with your actual RapidAPI secret key after subscribing to the Judge0 API on RapidAPI.

+**Important:** Ensure that you create the .env file before running the development server.
+If there's no .env file when you enter a room, you may be disconnected shortly after.

 #### 🔑 API Key Setup